yaelz/next-test/README.md

 ## TODO
 ### Must !!!
 1. star
-   1. load pngs
+   1. load pngs V
 2. read more button V
 3. modal V
 4. back button V
 5. search V

 V AT LEAST ONE TEST!!!
+test loading on of the components

 ### optimizations
+### Movie modal, not good that it's on each one of the entries
 ### Route to specific movie opened, get by id

 ### ntw

-Don't forget the modal background
+Modal background
 Styling

 #### SEO